ForgeGit/class_cope/README.md

 <img src="_img/little_friends.jpg" /><br />
 *Figure 2: ~170 DPS over a 2:22 minutes fight?
 Sounds good to me, idk about you<br />Source: https://classic.warcraftlogs.com/reports/a:bBYJa6GTdQrMm8y2#fight=3&type=damage-done&source=8*

 It is easy to assume the majority of top rankings are doing everything in their hand to maximize their DPS, but some strategies might be more common (or important?) than others.
-This task of *glancing* over logs usually rely on manually opening one by one, a couple logs if not a few more.
+This task of *glancing* over logs usually rely on manually opening logs/rankings one by one, for only a couple logs if not a few more of them.

 Sometimes it is also easy to overlook things you see in top parses would be impossible for the average raid-comp.<br />For example, class-stacking sometimes is needed to meet specific DPS threshold to skip entire mechanics or boss phases.